fltk/fltk/README.MSWindows.txt

 FLTK 1.3 and later is officially supported on Windows (2000,) 2003, XP, and later.
 Older Windows versions are not officially supported, but may still work.
 The main reason is that the OS version needs to support UTF-8.
-FLTK 1.3 is known to work on Windows 7 and Vista.
+FLTK 1.3 is known to work on Windows Vista, Windows 7, Windows 8/8.1, and Windows 10.

 FLTK currently supports the following development environments on the Windows platform:

     - Free Microsoft Visual C++ 2008 Express and Visual C++ 2010 Express using the supplied workspace and project files.
 Older and the commercial versions can be used as well, if they can open the project files.
+Visual C++ 2015 Express/Community can be used with the Visual C++ 2010 project files.
 Be sure to get your service packs!

       The project files can be found in the ide/ directory.
       Please read ide/README.IDE for more info about this.